KasparEtter/ef1p/pages/email/email.md

 with all recipients in the envelope.
 If the mail client opts to deliver a [separate version](#bcc-removal) of the message to `Bcc` recipients, Gmail fails to merge the `Bcc` recipients from the second submission into the message from the first submission.
-It just ignores the second message with additional `Bcc` recipients and the same [`Message-ID`](#message-identification), even when it was submitted in the same session
+It just ignores the second message with additional `Bcc` recipients and the same [`Message-ID`](#message-identification) even when it is submitted in the same session
 (by continuing with another `MAIL` `FROM` command after submitting the `DATA`).
 If you think you can use this to bypass Gmail's sent archive, I must disappoint you: